FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_catalog.md

 ### Automatic catalog expansion

-Thecatalog option lets you enlarge the catalog by a preset percentage when an alert is sent that the catalog is reaching its threshold.
+The auto-expand catalog option lets you enlarge the catalog by a preset percentage when an alert is sent that the catalog is reaching its threshold.
 Additionally you can indicate a script to execute if this expanded limit is exceeded.

 #### Overview